hexorx/currencies/README.markdown

     gem sources -a http://gemcutter.org
     sudo gem install currencies

+Or you can install via bundler Gemfile:

+    gem 'currencies'

+Or you can install via bundler Gemfile with using only ISO4217::Currency (no Currency class):

+    gem 'currencies', :require => 'iso4217'

 Basic Usage
 -----------

+Note that Currency class still exist by default.
+(is inherited from ISO4217::Currency to keep backward compatibility).

 There are two ways to get a currency object.
 The first is to simply make it.